Kitware/SlideAtlas-Server/docs/web-api.rst

 .. warning::

-   This call presently works only if the session is completely empty.
+   This call presently works only if the session i.e. the lists of items in it are completely empty.
    If an attempt is made to delete a non-empty session, an error will be returned.
    This will change when management of orphan items is implemented.